You want smart political talk without the meltdowns?

 And only until recently, women in Saudi Arabia couldn't drive.

-They're not allowed in public without a male relative.
+They know that they're not allowed in public without a male relative.

 They practice their version of Sharia.

-You know, there's a lot of people who work in sports um who don't know anything about politics.
+You know, there's a lot of people who work in sports who don't know anything about politics.

 I'm a perfect example of the converse of that, where I work in politics and I don't know a whole heck of a lot about sports.